Schedule A (Form 1040): A guide to itemized deductions for US expats

 - Eligible charities: Only donations to IRS-approved organizations qualify.
 Foreign charities are usually not deductible unless they are registered as a US 501(c)(3).

-- Proper documentation: The IRS requires written acknowledgment for contributions over $250.
+- Proper documentation: The IRS requires a written acknowledgment for contributions over $250.
 If donating property, ensure you have a qualified appraisal for high-value items.

-Pro tip: Use the IRS Tax Exempt Organization Search tool to verify if a charity is eligible for deductions.
+NOTE!
+Use the IRS Tax Exempt Organization Search tool to verify if a charity is eligible for deductions.

 3. Not keeping records

 The IRS loves documentation, and nothing stalls a smooth tax season like missing receipts.
+Common pitfalls include:

 - Incomplete receipts: Make sure receipts show the organization name, donation amount, and date.